ajarsm/kingkiosk-client2/mqtt_reference.md

 - If media doesn't play correctly, try the `reset_media` command with `force: true`
 - For audio/video issues, make sure the URL is directly accessible (test in a browser)
 - For looping audio/video, verify the `loop` parameter is set to `true`
+- If videos show artifacts or don't play correctly, try setting `hardware_accel: false` in your `play_media` command
+- For devices with weak GPUs, enabling `hardware_accel: true` might improve playback performance

+#### Hardware Acceleration Troubleshooting
+- **Black screens or frozen video**: Try disabling hardware acceleration with `hardware_accel: false`
+- **High CPU usage/stuttering**: Try enabling hardware acceleration with `hardware_accel: true`
+- **RTSP streams issues**: Some RTSP streams may work better with hardware acceleration disabled
+- **Device-specific problems**: If a video works on one device but not another, hardware acceleration differences are often the cause
+- **Browser playback works but not in app**: Try toggling the `hardware_accel` parameter

 #### Window Management
 - If you can't find a window ID, check the app's logs or send a notification command to display active windows